UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/EMenergy.md

 ```{math}
 {\bf S} = \frac{1}{c\,\mu_0}\,|{\bf E}|^2\,\,\hat{{\bf z}}
 ```
 Clearly this will be a time varying expression, however from Chapter 1 we already discussed the effect of time averaging waves to find the power, therefore we find that:
 ```{math}
 S_{\langle T \rangle} = \frac{1}{2 \eta}\,E^2
 ```
 where $\eta$ is the characteristic impedance of the transmission medium, which has units of resistance.
 In a vacuum, this takes the value
-$\eta \simeq 377\, \Omega$, but in matter its value will vary according to $\epsilon(\omega),\,\mu(\omega)$, as mentioned in Chapters 3 and 4.
+$\eta \simeq 377\, \Omega$, but in matter its value will vary according to $\epsilon(\omega),\,\mu(\omega)$, as mentioned in previous sections.